Gong vs. Salesforce

 Salesforce starts with the record.

 Every lead, account, opportunity, and case lives in its database.
 The platform layers on automation, analytics, and now AI agents to help teams act on those records.
-It's the system of record that everything else plugs into.
+It is the system of record that everything else plugs into.
 The philosophy: centralize all customer data in one place, and you can coordinate sales, service, marketing, and commerce from a single source of truth.

 Gong starts with the conversation.

 Both philosophies have merit.
 The tension shows when you realize that only 1% of customer interactions make it into the CRM.
 Gong captures the other 99%.
-But Gong can't manage your pipeline, run your service desk, or orchestrate your marketing campaigns.
+But Gong cannot manage your pipeline, run your service desk, or orchestrate your marketing campaigns.
 It needs a CRM underneath it, and that CRM is usually Salesforce.

 ZoomInfo addresses a different gap.